democraftmc/cubed-doc/ressources/how-to-play.md

 {% endhint %}

 1. Click on Play, then on Servers
 2. Go to the bottom of the server list and click on add a server.
 As the server adress, use <mark style="color: red;">bedrock.democraft.fr</mark>.
 For the server port, we use the default `19132` port.
-Like Java, you can choose any namr for the server.
+Like Java, you can choose any name for the server.
 3. Click on continue.
 You may asked if you are realy sure about playing a server not manager by mojang, but you are, so say yes.
 Then, you can click on the server and click on the `connect` button.
 Accept the ressource pack, wait a bit and you are in!